Faculty Development Opportunities

 For additional information, please call the Office of Faculty Affairs at 413.734.9551 or email Dr. Tara Catanzano, Associate Director for Academic Career Development.

 Mentors Matter is a peer-mentoring program for mid-career physicians and advanced practitioners to improve mentorship skills.
 Nomination by Department Chair is required.
-(A call for nominations will go out in Spring 2018)

 The program is comprised of 10 monthly 4-hour workshops, September 2018 - June 2019 on Fridays 8:00 am - noon.